 I've got a family of doctors, two parent doctors and to sisters striving to be doctors.
-So I was the one to chose to be the artistic one.
-But our family life has still been full of artistic hobbies and activities.
-I’ve suffered from dyslexia, dysgrafia and dyscalculia for my whole life and of course hitting the most hardest at school.
+So I was the one to be the artistic one, still our family life has been full of artistic hobbies and activities.
+I’ve suffered from dyslexia, dysgrafia and dyscalculia for the whole of my life and of course it hit the most hardest at school.
 I didn’t fit in the normal student life and found myself paddling through all of the school work.
 It was hard to be different, but then I found the world of expressing with art.
 It became my writing, reading and understanding, letter's became colours and rules became composition to me.
-All thanks to my family who always said to “not be ashamed” of myself.
-Of course there were times, that I wished I would be “normal” without my disabilities.
+All thanks to my family who always said “not to be ashamed” of myself.
+Of course there where times, that I wished I would be “normal” without my disabilities.
 But now-a-days I see them as advantages, I feel like I see the world in my own unique way.
 I have arrived from a long way of hardships to this point of being proud of it and wanting to use it as my profession.